senchalabs/docs-i18n/guides/stores/README.md

         autoLoad: true
     });

-We configured our store to use an {@link Ext.data.proxy.Ajax Ajax Proxy}, providing the name of the URL from which to load data the {@link Ext.data.reader.Reader Reader} used to decode the data.
-In this case our server is returning JSON, so we've set up a {@link Ext.data.reader.Json Json Reader} to read the response.
+In this example we configured the store to use an {@link Ext.data.proxy.Ajax Ajax Proxy}, providing the name of the URL from which to load data and the {@link Ext.data.reader.Reader Reader} used to decode the data.
+In this case the server is returning JSON, so we have set up a {@link Ext.data.reader.Json Json Reader} to read the response.
-The store auto-loads a set of User model instances from the URL `users.json`.
-The `users.json` URL should return a JSON string that looks something like this:
+The store automatically loads a set of User model instances from the `users.json` URL.
+This URL should return a JSON string similar to the following:

     {
         success: true,